Mohsnmonji/Political-Terror_Dashboard/README.md

 You can access the live version of the app here: [Political Terror Scale App](https://mohsnmonji.shinyapps.io/PTS_Trend/)

+Here is the updated section with the `server.R` and `ui.R` files included:

 ### Files Included

 | Filename         | Description                                 |